 He can critique a city’s newest architecture, research its history, reveal its symbolic meaning or simply set out its appeal to today’s cultural traveller.

-Robert is the former editor of London’s Building Design and has been the architecture critic for two daily newspapers The Australian and the Australian Financial Review.
+Robert is the architecture critic for the London Evening Standard.
+He has previously been editor of Building Design and the architecture critic for two other daily newspapers The Australian and the Australian Financial Review.
 He has written for design, art and travel magazines around the world, including Vogue Living, where he was deputy editor.

 Robert is also the author of The Destruction of Memory: Architecture at War (2006) and is a member of the International Council on Monuments and Sites (ICOMOS) that advises UNESCO on world heritage.
 He has degrees in architecture, planning and urban design and experience in both news and features.
 He is presently based in London.